 All of us at our home have the same dinner.
-So all these dinner recipes are good for toddlers, kids, and adults.
-I just make sure to reduce the spice level.
+So all these recipes are suitable for toddlers, kids, and adults.
+I make sure to reduce the spice level.

 I prefer to keep our dinner simple for these reasons -

 - It is easy to prepare after long working hours